The history and mass content of cluster galaxies in the EAGLE simulation

-The middle row shows the preprocessing of the SHSMR directly as the SHSMR at the time of infall, binned in an identical manner as discussed above.
-Galaxies with longer preprocessing times fall into their current hosts with significantly lower SHSMRs, and the dependence with time since infall is mostly removed, as expected.
-Here it is clear that 1 Gyr is enough preprocessing time to significantly shift the SHSMR of galaxies falling into massive clusters (at least until roughly 4 Gya).
+The middle row shows the pre-processing of the SHSMR directly as the SHSMR at the time of infall, binned in an identical manner as discussed above.
+Galaxies with longer pre-processing times fall into their current hosts with significantly lower SHSMRs, and the dependence with time since infall is mostly removed, as expected.
+Here it is clear that 1 Gyr is enough pre-processing time to significantly shift the SHSMR of galaxies falling into massive clusters (at least until roughly 4 Gya).

-Finally, the bottom panels of \Cref{f:hsmr_evolved} show the SHSMR at the time present-day satellites first became satellites of any host, i.e., $\tsat$.
-The left panel shows, surprisingly, that satellite galaxies have a lower SHSMR than central galaxies \emph{even when they first become satellites}.
+Finally, the bottom panels of \Cref{f:hsmr_evolved} show the SHSMR at the time present-day satellites first became satellites of any host, i.e. $\tsat$.
+The left panel shows, surprisingly, that satellite galaxies have a lower SHSMR than central galaxies even when they first become satellites.
 This shows that will-be satellite galaxies are influenced by the larger-scale environment differently than galaxies that will remain centrals up to the present day.
-There is a hint that this effect may be stronger for galaxies with \emph{shorter} preprocessing times, however this is not statistically significant.
-The lower SHSMR of will-be satellites is even apparent at the time of maximal subhalo mass (not shown) instead of $\tsat$, showing this is not an artifact of the labelling of a galaxy as satellite by \hbt.
-In words, dark matter preprocessing is more dramatic than suggested by the discussion in \Cref{s:preprocessing}: before removing mass it halts growth.
-Galaxies which will become satellites in the future have already began being preprocessed by the time they reach maximal mass.
+There is a hint that this effect may be stronger for galaxies with shorter pre-processing times; however, this is not statistically significant.
+The lower SHSMR of will-be satellites is even apparent at the time of maximum subhalo mass (not shown) instead of $\tsat$, showing this is not an artefact of the labelling of a galaxy as satellite by \hbt.
+In words, dark matter pre-processing is more dramatic than suggested by the discussion in \Cref{s:preprocessing}: before removing mass it halts growth.
+Galaxies that will become satellites in the future have already began being pre-processed by the time they reach maximum mass.
 This has important implications for the estimation of mass loss observationally, which we discuss in \Cref{s:massloss_obs}.

 As mentioned, \Cref{f:preprocessing_smallhost} shows the pre- and post-processing of the SHSMR for satellites currently residing in low-mass clusters.
-The levels of preprocessing are smaller, as may be expected, but the trends are otherwise equivalent.
+The levels of pre-processing are smaller, as may be expected, but the trends are otherwise equivalent.
 It is noteworthy that the SHSMR at $\tsat$ is also lower than that of centrals at the same times.